Foundational Challenges in Assuring Alignment and Safety of Large Language Models: Introduction

 Content moderation has emerged as one of the key use-cases of LLMs \citep{weng2023}, indicating the potential of LLMs for surveillance and censorship as well \citep{edwards2023}.
 Surveillance and censorship are one of the primary tools employed by governments with dictatorial tendencies to suppress opposing political and social voices.
 These censorship measures, however, are often quite crude and can be escaped with little ingenuity.
 For example, manual supervision of the content (e.g.\ newspaper articles) is error-prone and can be circumvented by simple tactics, such as using clever phrasing that does not appear critical at the surface or hiding critical content within the margins of the articles which are likely to be overlooked \citep{hem2014evading}.
 Similarly, automated tools currently used for censorship of text-based communication at scale are quite primitive and primarily based on keyword-matching \citep{knockel2020we}.
 However, LLMs could enable significantly more sophisticated surveillance and censorship operations at scale \citep{feldstein2019global}.
 Multimodal-LLMs or LLMs combined with speech-to-text technologies could be used for surveilling and censoring other forms of communication as well, e.g.\ phone calls and video messages \citep{whittaker2019}.
 This may collectively contribute towards the worsening of personal liberties and the heightening of state oppression across the world.
 Examples have been documented already, for instance in calling for violence and silencing of political dissidents \citep{aziz2020domesticterror}, and suppression of Palestinian social media accounts \citep{zahzah2021digital}.

 Sociotechnical research could help better understand the various ways in which surveillance and censorship may negatively impact the free thought and integrity of democratic institutions \citep{richards2012dangers}.
 It is also important for the research and academic community to be proactive in this regard and ensure that their designed models are not misused for surveillance and censorship purposes \citep{kalluri2023surveillance}.
 The developers of LLM-based technologies, and civil society at large, ought to resist attempts at creating laws that provide legal covers to such surveillance efforts, with security concerns used as the ostensible reason \citep{ellispetersen2021}.
+A possible technological mitigation against censorship and technological lock-in could be the use of perfectly secure steganography~\citep[iMEC]{witt_perfectly_2022}, which allows covert communications and information hiding in the outputs of LLMs under information-theoretic undetectability.